Motorcycle Accident Attorneys in Denver

 Varner Faddis Elite Legal stands with injured motorcycle accident victims.
 If you’ve been injured in a motorcycle accident in Denver, you must exercise your right to recover every cent your claim is worth.
 We’re here to make sure you do.

 What if I was partially at fault for the accident?

 The insurance company may blame you for your accident.
 In Colorado, you can recover financial compensation if your fault is not more significant than the defendants’ fault combined.
 You may have to defend your actions after the crash.

 Even when someone else was to blame, it may feel like the insurance company is putting you on trial.
 We will push back hard when an insurance company unfairly points the finger at you because they want to cost you money.

 What if I was not wearing a helmet at the time of the accident?

 Colorado law does not require motorcyclists over 18 to wear a helmet.
 If you have suffered an injury when not wearing a helmet, it will not prevent you from receiving financial compensation.
-Not wearing a helmet may reduce the size of your check if your injuries were worsened by not wearing a helmet.
-However, the insurance company may only try to reduce your settlement if you suffered a head injury.
+Not wearing a helmet may reduce the size of your check if your injuries are worsened by not wearing a helmet.
+However, the insurance company may only try to reduce your settlement if you suffer a head injury.

 Will my motorcycle accident case go to trial?